mrzacarias/MoonBunny/README.md

 MoonBunny it's a Rythm game about a BunnyBoy who flies inside rings on music based levels.

 The game is a python game, using pygame for basic game engine and Panda3D for graphics and state machine purposes.
-It was a academic project released on 2007 for "Computer Graphics Project" discipline of my UFRGS graduation, made by Félix Cardoso, Kao Félix and Márcio Zacarias.
-The project won the intern contest, granted us a brand new NVIDIA graphics card =)
+It was a academic project released on 2007 for "Computer Graphics Project" discipline of my UFRGS graduation, made by <a href="http://www.ic.unicamp.br/~ra144644/index.html">Félix Cardoso</a>, <a href="https://github.com/kaofelix">Kao Félix</a> and Márcio Zacarias.
+The project won the intern contest and granted us a brand new NVIDIA graphics card =)

 <a href="http://www.inf.ufrgs.br/~kcfelix/moonbunny.html">Older MoonBunny Project Page</a>